Monster’s Privacy Commitment Overview

-If you use our facilities to build a resume or to post a resume in our database of jobseekers’ resumes, then you will be providing us with personal data we will use in accordance with this Statement.
+If you use our facilities to build a resume or to post a resume in our database, then you will be providing us with personal data we will use in accordance with this Statement.
 Your resume must not contain sensitive data relating to your (i) racial or ethnic origin (ii) political beliefs (iii) philosophical or religious beliefs (iv) membership of a trade union or political party (v) physical or mental health or genetic makeup (vi) addictions, sexual life (vii) the commission of criminal offences or proceedings and associated penalties or fines, or (viii) any Social Security Number or national identification number, if you set your resume as private unless you have previously sent to us your written consent that we may process your sensitive personal data, if Monster determines this to be a requirement of applicable law.
 If your resume does contain such data and you set your resume as public, then you agree that we may retain this information and use it in accordance with this Statement.
 We cannot control third parties’ access to such information from our searchable database.

 Posting Your Information to Public Areas of Monster

 We retain indefinitely all the information we gather about you in an effort to make your repeat use of the Web Site more efficient, practical and relevant.
 You can delete your resume from Monster’s online database, close your account at any time in which event we will remove all our copies of your resume and your account information from the Web Site, except for an archival copy which is not accessible on the internet.